TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

 ### Lesson goals

-1) Follow the logic connecting the Central Limit Theorem to confidence intervals for the population mean estimated using a random sample drawn from that population.
+1) Understand the logic connecting the Central Limit Theorem to confidence intervals for the population mean; estimated using a random sample drawn from that population.

-2) Know how to interpret a 'frequentist' confidence interval or p-value.
+2) Know how to interpret a 'frequentist' confidence interval (p-value).

-3) Understand the concepts of a null hypothesis, the implications of rejecting a null hypothesis, as well as the difference between a one-sided test and two-sided test.
+3) Understand the concepts of a null hypothesis, the implications of rejecting a null hypothesis, and the difference between a one-sided test and two-sided test.

-4) Know how to parameterize the normal, uniform and t-distributions.
+4) Know how to parameterize normal, uniform, and t-distributions.
 Understand how the shape of the t-distribution compares to the normal distribution.

 5) In R, be able to use the `t.test()` function to estimate a confidence interval for the population mean using a random sample drawn from that population.
-Be able to test null hypotheses that the population mean is the same as, above or below a hypothetical value.
+Be able to test null hypotheses for which the population mean is the same, above or below a hypothetical value.

 6) Be able to use the `prop.test()` function to estimate a confidence interval for a population proportion using a random sample.
-Be able to test null hypotheses that the population proportion is the same as, above or below a hypothetical value.
+Be able to test null hypotheses for which population proportion is the same, above or below a hypothetical value.

 [Return to index](#index)